 All we can do is explain that we are all human, nobody is perfect and that relationships are not always carved in stone.

-I don’t think we are doing are kids a favour by pretending that the traditional nuclear family is a lasting solution to happiness, nor by hiding the fact that as mothers we are not infallible.
+I don’t think we are doing our kids a favour by pretending that the traditional nuclear family is a lasting solution to happiness, nor by hiding the fact that as mothers we are not infallible.
 Mothers are women first, aren’t they?

 Why don’t you take the kids out for a burger and just have a general chat about how they feel about things and ask them if they have any questions you can answer for them.